Impish intellectual_seated_300dpi.jpg

 My correspondence, notebooks and sundry documents are at the LSU Hill Memorial Library, the University of Illinois/ Champaign-Urbana’s Slavic Library, the New Orleans Historical Society, Muzeul Cărtii si Exilului Românesc in Craiova, Romania, the University of Iowa’s collection of Twentieth-Century Avantgarde Art, and the Lucian Blaga University in Sibiu.

 Grab any dozen adjectives, and they’ll probably describe Andrei Codrescu: dazzling, funny, generous, warm, principled, loyal, dangerous, flaneur, Mr Present… It’s amazing how little ennui he’s capable of.
 I love Andrei and have since we met some 40 years ago.
 I’ve probably had more sheer fun with him than almost anyone I know.
 Nobody can make anything into an adventure the way he can: strolling on an Upper West Side street, he’ll find a discarded book by Patrick Leigh Fermor, your new favorite author.
 He’s always there when something is happening and he knows what it is.
 There’s no one he hasn’t read, seemingly, in all of world literature, and in the original language.
 Andrei, how many languages do you speak?
 I know there’s Romanian, Italian, French, English, but he contains more multitudes than a dozen Whitmans.
 Part of his brilliance is to make you brilliant–you’re wittier, smarter, more insightful by listening to him be witty, smart, and insightful.
 What a great trick!
-We wrote a million collaborations on napkins in bars in New York and in New Orleans and threw them air like Li Po confetti; our love is pure.
+We wrote a million collaborations on napkins in bars in New York and in New Orleans and threw them in the air like Li Po confetti; our love is pure.
 Look him up if you want to see all his titles, awards, and credentials, but better: hear him read when you get the chance – Elinor Nauen